Add and manage graphics

 • Figures are automatically numbered inside the document as you add them, starting with Figure 1 and incrementing with each new Figure.

-• To add a figure, place your cursor at the location where the figure should be added and click on Graphic from the INSERT menu and choose Figure
+• To add a figure, place your cursor at the location where the figure should be added and select Graphics from the INSERT menu and choose Figure.

 • A Figure element will appear.
 You can type the title of the Figure and add a key or an additional graphic to the figure.

-• You can add or insert other elements to a figure from the context menu, such as a note, a graphic, a key, etc. Example below shows how to Add a note in a figure.
+• You can add or insert other elements to a figure from the context menu, such as a note, a graphic, a key, etc. Example below shows a figure with NOTE added.

-• Set the size of the figure to be displayed in the final exported version of the draft.
+• Set the size and orientation of the figure to be displayed in the final exported version of the draft using the edit contextual menu.

 • The size of a figure or image set in the OSD platform cannot be viewed in the online draft version.
 It is applied to figure or image only when the final draft is exported.